 The technical glitches aside, I think I’ll be flying this bird for a long time.
 I recommend this helicopter as a worthy addition to your hangar...
 Jeff Norgate

 Would you like to share your RC helicopter review with others as Jeff has done with his Blade 200 SRX?
-Please contact me or use the review submission form below.
+Please contact me.